naila-git/Car-Rental-Database/README.md

 To create the tables and load values into the database, run the code (python v3 already installed)

-For the Windows users –Pip install tkinter or pip install tk
+For Windows users –Pip install tkinter or pip install tk

-For the Linux and Mac users –app-get install python – 3
+For Linux and Mac users –app-get install python – 3

-2) Create and activate the Python Virtual environment Python3 -m venv venv
+2) Create and activate the Python Virtual Environment Python3 -m venv venv
 Source ./venv/bin/activate

-3) Next, Install all the requirements from the requirements.txt file pip install -r requirements.txt
+3) Next, install all the requirements from the requirements.txt file pip install -r requirements.txt

 4) Run the Python file
 Python CarRental.py

-5) The file will show you the GUI Interface and after that you can follow the GUI prompts to rent a car
+5) The file will then show you the GUI Interface which can help users rent a car